Good News For Fans Of The Crown: Netflix Is Doubling Down On Their British Royal Bet

 Morgan joins the ranks of fellow creators of wildly successful shows Shonda Rhimes and Ryan Murphy, who have also signed deals with Netflix to create new and compelling projects that will hopefully become the next most bingeable show.

-No rumors or announcements have been made as far as any potential projects, but if we had it our way, we would have endless beautifully-shot historical dramas forever.
+No rumours or announcements have been made as far as any potential projects, but if we had it our way, we would have endless beautifully-shot historical dramas forever.

 Advertisement